buraktiras/acorelcx/README.md

 **The development, which consumes the openweathermap.org api's and brings the weather information of 4 cities(can increase) in the Netherlands to the backoffice cockpit (EU Weather) screen**

+**Data can be manually updated from the Cronjob screen in the Backoffice tree with the "EUWeatherCronJob" trigger, or from the "EU Weather" screen under the Marketing subheading.
+If no manual action is taken, the cronjob will automatically update every hour.**

 Setup
 -----